spsquare/plivo-zapier/README.md

-The project is a base pseudo code version for the follwoing requirement.
+The project is a base pseudo code version for the following requirement.

 An integrations module like zapier that allows different integrations like slack, gmail, shopify.
 This has components like authentication and actions.